 Praise and prayer were Job’s regular customs.

-Job crossed into the land of uncertainty with God, but held tightly to his regular customs of prayer and praise.
-Have you crossed the boarder into the land of uncertainty?
-Do you have a regular customs with God?
+Job crossed into the land of uncertainty with God, but clung to his regular customs of prayer and praise.
+Have you crossed the border into the land of uncertainty?
+Do you have a regular custom with God?

 I am encouraged to remain faithful to my regular customs of praise and prayer.
 Knowing, God will remain faithful to His regular customs of blessing, makes “It well with my soul.”